Assurance 16 - FY 2022

 California Hoopa Valley Tribe 0

-California Hopland Band of Pomo Indians 0
+California Hopland Band of Pomo Indians 0 LIHEAP Coordinator stays informed about energy assistance programs (Solar, etc.) and informs Tribal Members.

 California Mooretown Rancheria 0

-California Northern California Indian Development Council 5
+California Northern California Indian Development Council 5 Provide season energy tips on a quarterly basis to fit the season.

 California Pinoleville Pomo Nation 0

-California Pitt River
+California Pit River Tribe 0

 California Redding Rancheria 0